 Asset Depreciations and Balances

-This report shows the cost of purchase, selling, and scrapping all assets based on your chosen category.
-It also includes the depreciation details based on the selected period and net value of the category.
+This report shows the cost of purchase, sale, and scrap of all assets based on your chosen category.
+It also includes the depreciation details based on the selected period and the net value of the category.

 Fixed Asset Register

 The fixed asset register provides a unified view of all the details regarding the current status of any given asset that’s present in the system.
 Consider this to be a consolidated birds-eye report of your fixed assets.